CU-Boulder-CRDDS/Automated-Spreadsheet-Curation/README.md

 ## Tests implemented to date
 - filename short enough
-- table location in the upper left corner.
+- table location in the upper left corner
 - column headers acceptable
 - no special characters
 - no untrimmed white space